Parchive/par2cmdline/README.md

 ##Why is par 2.0 better than par 1.0?

- * It is not necessary to split a single large file into many equally size small files (although you can still do so if you wish).
+ * It is not necessary to split a single large file into many equal-sized small files (although you can still do so if you wish).

  * There is no loss of efficiency when operating on multiple files of different sizes.